-Participants in Communiversity 2 should expect to work an average of 9-10 hours per week throughout the spring 2014 semester.
+Participants in Communiversity 3 should expect to work an average of 9-10 hours per week throughout the fall2014 semester.
 At least two of those hours will be spent in group meetings.
-Interns from all three teams will meet as a large group once a week; on Tuesdays at 6 p.m. in Gemmell Student Center.
+Interns will meet as a large group once a week to discuss topics related to community problem solving.
 Students should also anticipate at least one business meeting for their leadership team during the week, this should include their community partner.

 Students should also expect to do a community research trip during the course of the semester as a part of their internship experience.
-The trip will be within a 4-5 hour radius of the Clarion campus, and can more than likely be scheduled over the spring break week if that works for everyone on the leadership team.
+The trip will be within a 2 hour radius of the Clarion campus, and can more than likely be scheduled on a weekend.

 Who can apply for the Communiversity Relations internship?

-Communiversity 2 welcomes students from all majors, and will be more successful with a diverse spectrum of participants.
+Communiversity 3 welcomes students from all majors, and will be more successful with a diverse spectrum of participants.
 Interns may participate in a for-credit or not-for-credit capacity.
 Students taking the internship for credit should apply for 3 credits, and should make arrangements for a faculty advisor through their academic major or department.
 Candidates must have achieved junior or senior level academic status, and preference will be given to students who have earned a 3.0 or higher GPA.
 Interested students will need to submit a short application and submit their resume to the Center for Leadership and Involvement.